The 7 Performance Signals to Look For in Your KPIsby Stacey Barr |

 Signal 7: Performance has exceeded the target

 Contrary to what you may think, exceeding a target is not better than meeting a target.
-It is a potential waste of resources and time that could have been better spent fixing more important performance shortfalls.
+It is a potential waste of resources and time that could have been better spent closing performance gaps in other important KPIs.

 Connect with Stacey